 - Responsibility for the management of student meetings and entertainment.
 (Control of the number and type of entertainment, because of their bearing upon the academic work and the reputation of the college, remains in the hands of the faculty and officers of the college with the understanding, of course, that recommendations of the association shall have great weight.)

 - Responsibility for supporting a system of fire drills and enforcing rules of fire prevention.

 - The making of house regulations so far as they are in accord with the necessary authority exercised by the head resident and officials of the college, as well as with local, state (Commonwealth) and federal laws.

 - Power to deal with cases of discipline arising from infractions of the rules of the association and such other cases as are referred to it by officers of the college.
 In general, all cases of discipline, except those having to do with academic matters and those coming within the jurisdiction of the Academic Honor Board, the Civil Rights Grievance Procedures or the Commonwealth, shall be so referred.
 The association shall have the power of imposing penalties to enforce its decisions, with the understanding that the penalty of suspension or dismissal may be imposed only after ratification by the president of the college.
-Offenses which, if repeated, may lead to suspension or dismissal shall be reported by the chair of the Judicial Board to the dean of the college.
+Offenses which, if repeated, may lead to suspension or dismissal shall be reported by the chair of the Conduct Board to the dean of the college.

 - Responsibility for supervising student extracurricular activities as follows:

 - For chartering and organizing student activities;

 - For having accounts of student organizations audited;

 - For dealing with issues concerning student organizations and extracurricular activities, except for questions affecting the welfare of the whole college (students, administration, staff and faculty) or the relations of the college with the outside world.